SafetyCode/SafetyCode-iOS/README.md

 # SafetyCode

+Help make life on the road safer by using Safety Code – a free package that will block your app for all users while driving a car.

-Safety Code is free to use.
-The package tracks the visitors’ GPS position and determines if they are driving.
-If going faster than 20 km/h, they will need to confirm that they are not the driver to continue useing the app.
+Safety Code is free and can be used in any app.
+The code tracks the visitors’ GPS position and determines if they are driving.
+If going faster than 20 km/h, they will need to confirm that they are not the driver to continue using the app.

 ## Usage